Stability-Preserving, Time-Efficient Mechanisms for School Choice in Two Rounds: Mechanisms for Type A Settings

 \begin{proof} We will show that the mechanism presented in Figure \ref{alg:S1}, with $(N \cup L)$ playing the role of $L$, suffices.
 Barriers for schools are computed as before in Step 2.
 Denote the subset of $(N \cup L)$ that is matched in round $\cR_2$ by $(N \cup L)'$; it consists of students $s_i \in (N \cup L)$ such that some school $h_j$ prefers $s_i$ to $\Barr(h_j)$ and $s_i$ prefers $h_j$ to $\emptyset$.
 If so, $s_i$ is assigned to the best such school.

 The argument given in Theorem \ref{thm:S1} suffices to show stability of the matching produced.
-Observe that Barrier, computed in Step 2, is independent of the preference lists of $N$ and $L$ and hence the mechanism is DSIC for $N$ and $L$.
 As before, matching any student from the rest of $(N \cup L)$ will lead to a blocking pair, and hence the mechanism maximizes the number of students matched in round $\cR_2$.

 Finally, since this mechanism acts on $N$ and $L$ independently of each other, it solves $\textsc{$Max_N Max_L$}$ and $\textsc{$Max_L Max_N$}$ as well. \end{proof}